WilliamCarlos/dsing/functions.md

     [body of function]
 ```

-2. We do stuff in the function in the body of the function.
+2. We do stuff in the body of the function.
 We "modify our input".
 ```
 def some_function(input1, input2, input3): # this line is the function header
     # Body of function
     new_variable1 = input2 + input3
     new_variable2 = input1 * input2 * input3
     new_variable3 = 5
-    # WhatEVER you want the world is your oyester
+    # WhatEVER computation you want the world is your oyester
 ```

 3. Our function "gives back" our modified input.
 But ONLY what you tell it to.
+You tell a function what to "give back" by using the "return" keyword.
 ```
 def some_function(input1, input2, input3): # this line is the function header
     # Body of function